 - Skin care to reduce the risk of the skin infection called cellulitis.

-The National Institute for Health and Care Excellence (NICE) has produced guidelines stating that there is strong enough evidence for liposuction to be recommended liposuction for some patients with chronic lymphoedema - see further reading below.
+The National Institute for Health and Care Excellence (NICE) has produced guidelines stating that there is strong enough evidence for liposuction to be recommended for some patients with chronic lymphoedema.
 They must be chosen by a multidisciplinary team as part of a lymphoedema service.
+See recently updated recommendations in Editor's Note below:

 Avoiding complications from lymphoedema